 Development on the island begins on the southern tip and extends north approximately 15 miles with the majority of the 18,000 residents residing in and around the town core.
 San Pedro Town offers all the amenities you would expect for a tourist destination: medical clinics, police, fire, churches, grocery stores, hardware stores, marine supplies, restaurants, gift shops, specialty stores as well as tour operators and guide services for mainland and water based activities.

 The roads on the island are paved in the town core, two miles south and 3 miles north of the cut (river connecting ocean and lagoon) which separates the northern portion of the island.
-A bridge across the cut connects the north side but road travel can sometimes be a challenge after severe rains.
+A bridge across the cut connects the north side but road travel beyond the pavement can sometimes be a challenge after severe rains.
 South of the pavement the roads are generally in good condition, but during severe weather they can also become a challenge.
 Work is being done on extending the road and paving all the way to 8 miles north of town.
-We expect this work to be completed in the next 6 months or so.
+We expect this work to be completed in the next 12 months or so.

 - Electricity: 5 miles south of town, 13 miles north of town

 - City sewer: 2 miles south of town